 The best teamwork occurs when complementary skills combine in an environment of respect.

-Take a collaborative approach to every issue your company faces.
+But healthy collaboration doesn’t just happen; you must create opportunities for cooperation.
+Encourage workplace collaboration by scheduling fellowship sessions during the workday.
 Consider hosting weekly brainstorming sessions with various team members to discuss solutions.
-Additionally, make collaboration social by alternating quiet work time with open Q&A time.
+Make collaboration social by alternating quiet work time with open Q&A time.

 Most successful problem-solvers don’t find answers immediately or in isolation.
 They’re often curious and ask questions in a group setting.
 Create an atmosphere where this can happen.

 With each new opportunity for collaboration, ask yourself how you can mix up team members to challenge the status quo.
-Consider gender, ethnicity, age and personality types.
+Consider background, gender, ethnicity, age and personality types.
 Get your employees out of their comfort zones — that’s where they’ll grow.

-Tech tools can help improve communication and collaboration even when employees aren’t in the same physical space.
 “It’s important to foster a sense of community and camaraderie among your team members in order for your organization to run efficiently,” explained Brad Hall, co-founder and CEO of SONU Sleep.
 “You may have a lot of top talent on your team, but nothing good will come out of that if your team isn’t communicating.”

-Intuitive collaboration tools that help keep employees engaged include Slack, Microsoft 365, Asana and Trello.
-“Slack, Trello, Google Docs and Asana are among the most popular [collaboration tools],” noted Kyle MacDonald, VP of marketing and business development at Mojio.
-“Any tool or app that allows your team to easily communicate with one another, keep track of project status and share files with each other is going to help foster a teamwork environment.”
+“Any tool or app that allows your team to easily communicate with one another, keep track of project status and share files with each other is going to help foster a teamwork environment,” said Kyle MacDonald, VP of marketing and business development at Mojio.

 Having clearly defined roles within their team helps employees feel valued and more comfortable contributing.